Small Group Learning

 The Midwifery Model of Care Perspective

-I have spent many years blending my bodywork and midwifery knowledge and skills into a unique practice.
-I teach both my general CST classes and my specialized classes focused on pregnancy, postpartum and infants from the midwifery model of care perspective.
+I have spent decades blending my bodywork and midwifery knowledge and skills into a unique practice.
+I teach general, infant and perinatal CST from the midwifery model of care perspective.

 A Collaborative Learning Environment